emnify/product-docs/docs/services/platform/events/index.md

 # emnify system events

 The emnify system generates several types of events.
-These events allow you to track notable system occurrences based on behavior.
+These events allow you to track notable system occurrences based on behavior and provide information about lifecycle transitions and configuration changes.

 ## Use cases